 Hitting the beach at Le Mer

-Though my hotel Duke’s Dubai had a private beach, I was keen to hit the public beaches and read about Le Mer in Time Out Dubai.
-A stretch of beach that only opened in 2018, it felt more like California than the Middle East (or what I assumed the ME would be like) with palm trees, colourful beach huts, urban art, cool cafes and restaurants and fairylights lining the streets.
+Though my hotel Duke’s Dubai had a private beach, I was keen to hit the public beaches and I had read about Le Mer in Time Out Dubai.
+A stretch of beach that only opened in 2018, it felt more like California than the Middle East (or what I assumed the ME would be like) with palm trees, colourful beach huts, urban art, cool cafes, restaurants and fairylights lining the streets.
 I opted for some beach lazing, watched the sun go down as I swum in the sea and sipped on bubble tea to cool down in the heat.
 It’s free to visit this area too.

 Watching a film in Alerskal Avenue

 You need a cab to access this derelict warehouse space that from the outside looks like wasteland but inside is alive with artists quarters, a craft centre, juice bar, cafes and indie cinema Akil which serves chai and indian street food.
 The screening seats are second-hand sofas and the programme features global cinema.
-When I visited the clientele was very much ex-pat and creative orientated.
+When I visited the clientéle was very much ex-pat and creative orientated.

 Bat Latte at Tania’s Teahouse

-Known as of the cities most Instagrammable foodie spots Tania’s serves up the usual fayre associated with millennials; avo toast, themed lattes, colourful cakes and #mermaid toast which yes I ordered.
+Known as of the cities most Instagrammable foodie spots Tania’s serves up the usual fayre associated with millennials; avo toast, themed lattes, colourful cakes and #mermaid toast, which yes I ordered.
 I also asked what latte patterns were possible and turns out if you do that they have heaps which aren’t listed on the menu or seen in their social media, e.g my Bat latte.
 There’s two floors to the café with a shop that specialises in tea-themed goodies like beauty products and accessories.
 It made for the perfect, colourful spot for a date with myself and the toast and latte tasted as good as they looked.

 Walking across Dubai Frame

 This one started out as pure kitsch factor appeal, there’s a giant photoframe inside a park, which I read about in Time Out Dubai so I thought I’d head over and check it out.
-Turns out the frame is one you can actually go inside, you then fly up to the top level in the lift where you walk inside the very top of the frame…but what makes it so fascinating is that the floor is transparent so it feels like you’re walking cross the sky.
+Turns out Dubai frame is one you can actually go inside, you then fly up to the top level in the lift where you walk inside the very top of the frame…but what makes it so fascinating is that the floor is transparent so it feels like you’re walking cross the sky.
 Mindblogging stuff!
 Possibly not ideal for anyone scared of heights, but if you’re not, then the views on either side are impressive, one side shows ‘old Dubai’ while the other is the modern built up side the city has become so synonymous with.